Yelp/pyramid_swagger/docs/migrating_to_swagger_20.rst

 So you're using pyramid_swagger with Swagger 1.2 and now it is time to upgrade to Swagger 2.0.

 Just set the version of Swagger to support via configuration.
-Also, set ``use_models`` to ``false`` so that your existing Swagger 1.2 views will continue to received models in incoming requests as dicts instead of Python classes.

 .. code-block:: ini

         [app:main]
         pyramid_swagger.swagger_versions = ['2.0']
-        pyramid_swagger.use_models = false

 If you would like to continue servicing Swagger 1.2 clients, pyramid_swagger has you covered.